Initial unemployment claims plummet more than 50%, lowest this year

 In its place, the state has implemented a program to pay those finding employment $1,200 if they meet the Back to Work Initiative requirements.

-The Oklahoma Employment Security Commission has said over 10,000 workers had filed for the incentive payment, but over 90% were not approved because they did not receive unemployment benefits during one of the first two weeks in May.
+The Oklahoma Employment Security Commission has said more than 10,000 workers had filed for the incentive payment but that over 90% were not approved because they did not receive unemployment benefits during one of the first two weeks in May.

 Others were rejected due to issues with submitted photos or conflicting application information.